-Several methods are used to classify WMA technologies.
+There are currently over twenty different commercial technologies used to produce WMA.
+Several methods are used to classify the different technological approaches to WMA.
 One method of classification is by the degree of temperature reduction.
+(See Appendix II for a list of commercial technologies and classifications.)
 Warm asphalt mixes are separated from half-warm asphalt mixtures by the resulting mix temperature.
-There is a wide range of production temperatures within warm mix asphalt, from mixes that are 30 to 50 C° (55 to 85 F°) below HMA to temperatures slightly above 100 °C (212 °F).
+There is a wide range of production temperatures within warm mix asphalt, from mixes that are 30 to 50 °C (55 to 85 °F) below HMA to temperatures slightly above 100 °C (212 °F).